-Creating and applying compost is the very best thing a gardener can do for the garden.
+Creating and applying compost is one of the very best things a gardener can do for their soil.

 Composting is the natural process by which organic materials are broken down, making them available to plants and microorganisms.
 It is a major component of pedogenesis, or soil creation.
 Without healthy soil, we begin to lose our food, water and air.
 Yeah, it’s kind of important.

 One of the nicest things about composting is that bacteria and fungi do most of the work for you!
 Other organisms, such as worms and insects, also pitch in to help.
 Now, it is possible to simply dump everything in a pile and wait for nature to takes its course.
 Eventually, there would probably be a nutrient rich soil amendment, but it might take years.
-It might also turn into a stinky, rotten mess.
+Or it can turn into a stinky, rotten mess.
 Follow these tips for successful composting in a reasonable amount of time.

 Selecting a site for composting

 Wire bins work well and are highly mobile.
 You simply move the wire away to flip the pile and pitch the material back in, watering as you go.
 If you look online or in your local library, there are many DIY compost bin instructions available for free and these simple structures do not require a contractor's license or skill set to build.
 For me, I find that simple piles work the best.
 I keep my regular compost pile near my chicken coop, for convenience.
 Occasionally, I move it to an exhausted bed for a season to supercharge it with nutrients and organic material.